VirageRoblox/Virage-Grow-A-Garden-Macro/README.md

 # Virage x JoshAS: Grow a Garden Macro – Cracked Premium Edition
 *Fully unlocked macro for Roblox's "Grow a Garden" with all paid features enabled — no paywall, no restrictions!*

+**THE ORIGINAL MACRO UPDATE HAS BROKEN A FEW THINGS, LAZY DEVELOPERS ONLY WANTING A PAYDAY, I WILL UPDATE THE CRACK ONCE THEY RELEASE FIXES.**

 ---

 ## 🚀 Installation